Parks School Programs

 Thank you to all the schools, teachers and students who participated in our Releaf planting program this spring.
 Together, 381 students helped plant 78 shade trees in eight parks across the city!
 Students also planted bulbs around each shade tree, which will help beautify our neighbourhoods.

 We are now planning our fall planting program, with a limited number of planting opportunities in October.
 Each year, we focus our efforts on planting projects in several parks throughout the city.
 To reduce travel and better connect students with their local parks, we will be inviting schools located near these parks to plant with us.

 School Park Cleanup Program

 Organize your class to clean up your local parks.
-We will provide activity resources, an instructional video, a volunteer hours log, litter pickers and bags.
+We will provide an instructional video, litter pickers, bags, classroom tracker poster and other resources and activities.

-At the end of the school year, your class will be entered to win a pizza party!
+At the end of the school year, participating classes will be entered to win a prize!
 Together, we can make a difference and build a greener, healthier, and safer community.
 Watch this space for more information.